If you suffer from dry skin, do you feel as though you’re missing something?

-Think all things emolliency – like oils, butters, and proteins that trap moisture close to the skin, and do the double duty of making our skin feel softer.
+Think all things emolliency – like oils, butters, and proteins that trap moisture close to the skin, and do the double duty of making your skin feel softer.

-There are other ingredients that can be used to occlude the skin, they are referred to in the industry as barrier repairing ingredients like ceramides and cholesterol because they set up a protective barrier between the skin and the outside world.
+Other ingredients can be used to occlude your skin; they are referred to in the industry as barrier repairing ingredients like ceramides and cholesterol, because they set up a protective barrier between your skin and the outside world.

 - allantoin helps to improve the water content of the epidermis